sendinblue/APIv3-php-library/docs/Api/ResellerApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getChildAccountCreationStatus**
-> \SendinBlue\Client\Model\GetChildAccountCreationStatus getChildAccountCreationStatus($childAuthKey)
+> \SendinBlue\Client\Model\GetChildAccountCreationStatus getChildAccountCreationStatus($childIdentifier)

-Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the identifier supplied

 ### Example
 ```php